g4bri-3l3/MooseAlto/README.md

   risky.
 A distinct concern from `inbound_risky_port`/`internal_risky_port`, which only fire for ports on the high-risk list.
 The finding text notes when an involved port is also cleartext or otherwise high-risk.
-- `temporary_tag_but_broad_rule`: Tag or rule name contains temp/POC/test/trial-like
-  wording, but the rule still has an unrestricted address or application.
-  A common audit finding.
+- `temporary_tag_but_broad_rule`: the rule name or its Tags contain a temp/POC/test/trial-like word (matched as a whole token split on `-`, `_`, space, or `.`, not a raw substring, so e.g. "Attempted-Migration" doesn't false-positive on "temp"), and the rule still has an unrestricted address or application (or effectively unrestricted via the RFC1918 idiom, same as `broad_internal_exposure` above).
+SWIFT CSCF specifically cites "broad allow-any entries added as a temporary change years ago and never removed" as a common audit finding.
+- `temporary_tag_still_present`: the narrowly-scoped counterpart to the check above.
+A temp/POC/test-signaled rule that's already tightly scoped isn't a broad-exposure risk, but the name/tag is still a lifecycle signal someone meant to revisit and never did.
+Fires instead of (not alongside) `temporary_tag_but_broad_rule` for the same rule, since the two represent different urgency, not the same fact at two severities.
 - `missing_explicit_intrazone_internet_deny`: ruleset-wide, not tied to
   one specific rule.
 PAN-OS denies interzone traffic by default but **allows intrazone traffic by default** (a zone talking to itself)